 Why any call for a constitution of states must be bipartisan - whether called by staes or by congress.

-17 Democrat states can stop a constitutional convention called by states.
+It takes only 17 states and only one chamber in each to stop a constitutional convention called by states.

 California